ielyamani/fenwick-tree/README.md

-# fenwick-tree
+# Fenwick tree
-An implementation of the Fenwick tree in Swift
+This is an implementation of the [Fenwick tree](https://en.wikipedia.org/wiki/Fenwick_tree) in Swift